Falih charm offensive slowly wins back OPEC for Saudis

 Intense diplomacy by the soft-spoken Falih at his first OPEC meeting - with his speech peppered by words such as "gentle approach", "no shocks" and "consensus" - has persuaded Alekperov that OPEC is more alive than dead.

 "The fact that OPEC agreed on its new management shows they want to regain their coordinating role.
-The cartel will perform market management again," Alekperov, chief executive of Russian energy firm Lukoil, said after meeting Falih and Iranian Oil Minister Bijan Zanganeh separately in Vienna.
+The cartel will perform market management again," Alekperov, chief executive of Russian energy firm Lukoil (LKOH.MM), said after meeting Falih and Iranian Oil Minister Bijan Zanganeh separately in Vienna.

 On Thursday, OPEC could not agree to set a clear oil-output target as Iran refused to limit its own production.